gottacatchenall/ms_sampling_effort/manuscript.md

-This model above doesn't consider the possibility that there are positive or negative associations which shift the realized probability of observing two species together due to their interaction---we assume each individual observation of a given single species $i$ within a species pool occurs according to the distribution the abundances of the species in that species pool.
+This model above doesn't consider the possibility that there are positive or negative associations which shift the realized probability of observing two species together as a consequence of their interaction.
 However, here we demonstrate that the probability of observing a false negative is _higher_ if there is some positive association between occurrence of species $A$ and $B$.
-If we denote the probability that we observe an existing interaction between $A$ and $B$ as $P(AB)$, and if there is no association between the separate marginal probabilities of observing $A$ and observing $B$, denoted
-$P(A)$ and $P(B)$ respectfully, then the probability of observing the interaction $P(AB) = P(A)P(B)$.
+If we denote the probability that we observe an existing interaction between $A$ and $B$ as $P(AB)$, and if there is no association between the separate marginal probabilities of observing $A$ and observing $B$, denoted $P(A)$ and $P(B)$ respectfully, then the probability of observing the interaction $P(AB) = P(A)P(B)$.

-In the other case where there is some positive strength of association between observing both $A$ and $B$ because this interaction is "important" for each species, then the probability of observation both $A$ and $B$, $P(AB)$, is greater than $P(A)P(B)$ as $P(A)$ and $P(B)$ are not independent and instead are
+In the other case where there _is_ some positive strength of association between observing both $A$ and $B$ because this interaction is "important" for each species, then the probability of observation both $A$ and $B$, $P(AB)$, is greater than $P(A)P(B)$ as $P(A)$ and $P(B)$ are not independent and instead are